 Sell the house and the area.
 What is there to do in the area?
 For example if I was selling Birmingham I would say it has an emerging food scene with 5 Michelin star restaurants in the city and amazing street food events.
 I would mention the indie coffee houses, talk about the Museum and Art Gallery and the Staffordshire Hoard, the parks and surrounding countryside, National Trust Properties, Grand Central, John Lewis and The Balti Triangle.
 I would also add that it is near to Stratford upon Avon and the Cotswolds, because potential overseas sitters will be familiar with those and rarely realise that Birmingham is so close.

 Take photos (with permission)

-We take lots of photos of the dogs we look after and share them on our Facebook Page (not profile).
-We do check with the owner first.
-We don’t share any photos of the house.
-We would also email photos if the owners prefer this.
+The DH and I take lots of photos of the dogs we look after and share them on our Facebook Page (not profile).
+I suggest that you do check with the owner first that they are happy for you to do so.
+Never share any photos of the house.
+If the owners prefer we would also email photos.
 Owners love to see their happy pets.
 I sometimes tag Trusted Housesitters in the posts.
 Again, make sure the pet owners are happy for you to do so.
 Some of my photos of the dogs we have looked after are at the bottom of this post.